Study Abroad

 3.Career Readiness Starts Before Departure

-That is why early preparation matters.
+That is why early study abroad career preparation matters.
+Before flying abroad, students should ideally have:

--a country-specific CV
+• a country-specific CV

--a complete LinkedIn profile
+• a complete LinkedIn profile

--a short professional introduction
+• a short professional introduction

--a portfolio or project evidence, where relevant
+• a portfolio or project evidence, where relevant

--time job and internship search strategy
+• a part-time job and internship search strategy

-This kind of preparation gives students direction from the beginning.
-Instead of spending the first few months feeling confused, they already know where to search, how to apply, and how to present themselves professionally.
+This preparation gives students direction from day one.
+Instead of feeling lost, they already know where to search, how to apply, and how to present themselves professionally.
+The goal is not to guarantee a job before departure.
+The goal is to help students arrive prepared rather than starting from zero.

 4.The Difference Between Admission-Ready and Career-Ready